First Reassessment of the Artist’s Oeuvre in 20 Years

 More information regarding tickets can be found at legionofhonor.org/visit-us.

 James Tissot: Fashion & Faith is co-organized by the Fine Arts Museums of San Francisco and the Musées d’Orsay et de l’Orangerie, Paris.
 This exhibition is organized by the Fine Arts Museums of San Francisco and the Musées d’Orsay et de l’Orangerie, Paris.
 Presenting Sponsors: Robert G. and Sue Douthit O’Donnell, John A. and Cynthia Fry Gunn, Denise Littlefield Sobel, and Diane B. Wilsey.
 Major Support: Gladyne Kenderdine Mitchell and Barbara A. Wolfe.
 Significant Support: The Diana Dollar Knowles Foundation, The Diana Dollar Knowles Fund and Carole McNeil.
 Generous Support: David A. Wollenberg.
 Additional support provided by Sandra and Paul Bessières, George and Leslie Hume, and Christina and Barry Ongerth.
 Scientific analyses were performed by the Northwestern University / Art Institute of Chicago Center for Scientific Studies in the Arts and made possible by the generous support of the Andrew W. Mellon Foundation.
-The catalogue is published with the assistance of the Andrew W. Mellon Foundation Endowment for Publications.
 Additional research support is provided by the Paul Mellon Centre for Studies in British Art.

 About the Fine Arts Museums of San Francisco